Halflink/LCDDriver/README.md

 Now run the test! `python3 LcdDriver.py`
 <br>
 <br>

-Using the code in your project, you simply add the LcdDriver.py to your project and import it.
+**Using the code in your project**<br>
+You simply add the LcdDriver.py to your project and import it.
 4 things you need to do in your code:
 1. import it `from LcdDriver.py import LcdDriver`
 2. Initialise: `lcd = LcdDriver()`.
 There are 3 options you can give here:
    1. lcd_address (default 0x27)